CS2 Stats Tracker: How to Actually Use Your Data to Rank Up

 Beyond in-game stats, track your session context:

-Most CS2 players have a 15-20% gap between their best and worst maps.
-Banning your weak maps when you can, and practicing them in DM, is worth real LP.
+Banning your weak maps when you can, and practicing them in DM, is worth real rating points.

 The No-Tilt Protocol